gisbill/JohnSnow/README.md

 I've also added a field to the cholera death points, showing distance from the infected well, which can be used for interesting, though made up, temporal visualizations using [torque](http://github.com/CartoDB/torque).
 A georeferenced image can also be added from my mapbox account as a basemap in cartodb using gisbill.Snow.
+If you want to play around with adding other custom basemaps, here are many provider [examples](http://leaflet-extras.github.io/leaflet-providers/preview/), or you can try modifying the url from Stamen's [Map Stack](http://mapstack.stamen.com/).

 The [cartocss](http://www.mapbox.com/tilemill/docs/manual/carto/) code is for pumps data, and uses [maki](http://www.mapbox.com/maki/) icons.